Laminate Flooring Costs Explained [2024]

 What Does Laying Laminate Flooring Entail?

-There are a number of steps involved in the installation of laminate flooring, including:
+There are several steps involved in the installation of laminate flooring.

 Measuring The Room

 Before ordering your laminate flooring, you or an expert will take exact measurements.
-This is easy for square or rectangular rooms; however, if you have a chimney breast or any alcoves, an expert may draw a diagram of the room and place the measurements alongside to establish the exact size.
+This is straightforward for square or rectangular rooms.
+However, if you have a chimney breast or any alcoves, an expert may draw a diagram of the room and place the measurements alongside to establish the exact size.

 Preparing The Sub-Floor